websight-io/docs/docs/guides/authoring/Howlite/page-section/index.md

 </p>

 Page Section components in Howlite project always have 12 columns.
 The components added inside can be [resized](../grid) to 1-12 columns.

+If you need to resize or group content inside a page section use a [Container component](../container) instead.

 ## Authorable properties